lenra-io/application-runner/docs/GenserverTree.md

         - After all Query respond notify UiBuilder to rebuild
 - Q: **Query**, which listens to the swarm messages sent by QSD and notifies W if the data has changed.
     - Started by Widget
-    - Stopped Automatically after timeout
+    - Monitor the Widgets that are using it
-    - Timeout after 10 min
+    - Stopped when all monitored Widget are stopped.
     - In multiple `{__MODULE__, session_id}` groups
     - named with `{:via, :swarm, {__MODULE__, env_id, coll, query}}`
     - Jobs: